 Physical, mental and emotional wellness requires constant self-reflection.
 With passing time, it dawned on me that balance in life requires a shift in perceptions about life.
 This is when yoga presented itself!
 The change in my attitude was not easy.
 It demanded self-discipline, guidance from knowledgeable teachers and my willingness to move the needle to a positive mindset.
 Eventually, it became a habit to pay attention to life happening in "the present moment. "

-Yoga became my refuge, offering physical, emotional and mental flexibility.
+Yoga soon became my refuge, offering physical, emotional and mental strength.
 Since then, understanding yoga and it's ancient teachings has helped me grow both in my yoga practice and personal life.
 As my foundation in yoga is deepening, new doors have opened.
 I am now advancing my knowledge in Ayurveda, the ancient system of holistic well-being and other modalities of healing.

 “It is good to love many things, for therein lies the true strength, and whosoever loves much performs much, and can accomplish much, and what is done in love is well done.”– Vincent Van Gogh